Artemis l launch scrubbed for second time due to hydrogen fuel leak

 KENNEDY SPACE CENTER, Fla. - NASA officials scrubbed the launch of the Artemis l mission on Saturday after attempts to fix a hydrogen fuel leak were unsuccessful.

+Hundreds of thousands of people gathered on Florida's Space Coast with fingers crossed hoping the launch would go off without a hitch on its journey around the moon.
+The first attempt on Monday was scrubbed due to technical issues.
+NASA will give an update on the next launch opportunity at 4 p.m.
+Saturday.
+You can watch it live in the player above.

+At 11:17 a.m., NASA officials decided to postpone Saturday's launch after teams attempted to fix an issue related to a leak in the hardware transferring fuel into the rocket, but were unable to.

 The 2-hour launch window for the second attempt of the Space System Rocket and Orion Spacecraft was expected to open at 2:17 p.m.
 ET.
-The next opportunity is expected to be on Monday, Sept.
-5.
+The next opportunities are on Monday, Sept.
+5 with a 90-minute launch window that opens at 5:12 p.m.
+ET and Tuesday, Sept.
+5 at 6:57 p.m.

+Following the scrub of the launch, NASA Administrator Bill Nelson said that the mission will happen "when it's ready."

+"We're going to make sure it's right before we put four humans up on the top of it," he said.
+"This is part of our space program: be ready for the scrubs."

 It will be the first test flight of NASA’s Space Launch System (SLS) rocket and the Orion spacecraft and humans will not be aboard.
 The "passengers" named "Campos," "Helga" and "Zohar" – which are manikins – will be outfitted with sensors to collect crucial information on pressures and radiation levels to improve safety for future spaceflight.